kondo238/Capiscum_Genomic_Background_Analysis/README.md

 **・dalle**: for six lines of Dalle Khursani

-In each above directory, four directories were prepared for catalog group as below,
+In each above directories, four directories were prepared for the catalog group as below,

 **・group1**: for *C.annuum*&*C.chinense*-common catalog